top of page

 Death of John the Baptist

-Herod Antipas (21 BC–AD 39) sentenced John the Baptist to death by decapitation circa AD 30.
-John rebuked Herod for divorcing his wife Phasaelis to illicitly marry Herodias, the wife of Herod Philip (20 BC–AD 34)—his brother.
+Herod Antipas (r.
+4 BC–AD 39) sentenced John the Baptist to death by decapitation around AD 30.
+John rebuked Herod for divorcing his wife Phasaelis to illicitly marry Herodias, the wife of Herod Philip (r.
+4 BC–AD 34), his brother.
 So, Antipas had John arrested and imprisoned.
 At one of his banquets, he was so impressed by his stepdaughter Salome's erotic dancing that Antipas granted her any request, no matter how whimsical.
-Salome talked to Herodias, who demanded John the Baptist's head on a serving plate (see Matt.
-14:1-12; Mark 6:14-29).
-Josephus also mentioned John in his Antiquities of the Jews, recording that Herod Antipas executed him at the Machaerus fortress:
+Salome spoke with Herodias, who demanded John the Baptist's head on a platter (Matt.
+14:1–12; Mark 6:14–29).
+Josephus also mentioned John, writing that Antipas executed him at the Machaerus fortress:

 Courtesy of www.LumoProject.com